 Dosage for plaque psoriasis

-For adults with plaque psoriasis, the typical starting dosage (also called a loading dose) of Enbrel is 50 mg given twice a week for 3 months.
+For adults with plaque psoriasis, the typical starting dosage (also called a loading dose) of Enbrel is 50 mg given twice per week for 3 months.
 Your doctor will start you at this higher dose to help your body respond faster to treatment.

 After 3 months, your doctor will lower your dose to 50 mg given once per week.